fin-cli/handbook/commands/user/application-password/exists.md

 ### EXAMPLES

     # Check if an application password for a given application exists
-    $ wp user application-password exists 123 myapp
+    $ fin user application-password exists 123 myapp
     $ echo $?
     1

     # Bash script for checking whether an application password exists and creating one if not
-    if ! wp user application-password exists 123 myapp; then PASSWORD=$(wp user application-password create 123 myapp --porcelain) fi
+    if ! fin user application-password exists 123 myapp; then PASSWORD=$(fin user application-password create 123 myapp --porcelain) fi

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|